 - Click ‘Done’ to save your selection

-As you can see, you’ll get an instant mix and match selection for each part of the home.
+As you can see, you’ll get an instant mix-and-match selection for each part of the home.
 Click on other parts of the house and add colour choices.
 It’s a good idea to try variations on colours, too.
 Which blue, for example, looks better?
 Do you want to try different colours on different parts of the house?

-This is the quick way to get an accurate picture of the colour and how it will look on your home.
+This is a quick way to get an accurate picture of the colour and how it will look on your home.
 Experiment with a few colour choices to make effective comparisons and narrow down your selection with each choice.